If you’re not sharing “Dia dhuit” on Twitter and Facebook every morning, why not? What’s holding you back? You can have a bit of fun and be creative.

 Limerick, April 1 2016 – Bitesize Irish Garlic would like to apologise to all our customers.
 It’s come to our attention that there’s been wide-spread confusion, and it’s our fault.

 Up until now, our fundamental aim at Bitesize Irish Gaelic was to help you make a real connection with your Irish heritage, by learning to speak Irish Gaelic.
-After thinking about what we can do for you, it’s become apparent … Continue reading
+After thinking about what we can do for you, it’s become apparent that our more specific aim is to change your life, that is to make the …

 Where is Scottish Gaelic, or Gàidhlig, spoken?
 What were those Gàidhlig-speaking areas like, and what is their health today?
 Professor Boyd Robertson, Principal of Sabhal Mòr Ostaig, joins Eoin to share the culture of Scotland.
 Discussion podcast in English.